Updates from Sunday, Sept. 14

 ESPN Cleveland's Tony Grossi reports on how Friday's hearing went:

-Pro Football Talk reported more on the hearling:
+Pro Football Talk reported more on the hearing:

 Updates from Thursday, July 31

-Pro Football Talk's Mike Florio has the latest on Gordon:
+Pro Football Talk's Mike Florio has this on Gordon:

 If one side is less inclined to negotiate than the other, it’s possible that the hearing officer will send signals, indirect or explicit, that it would be wise for that party to be more open-minded.
 Which could get a deal done during the hearing or after it.

-ESPN's Adam Schefter reiterates when Josh Gordon's appeal will be heard:
+ESPN's Adam Schefter reiterates when Gordon's appeal will be heard:

 Updates from Wednesday, July 30

-Mary Kay Cabot of the Cleveland Plain Dealer provides information and context for Josh Gordon's second-hand smoke defense:
+Mary Kay Cabot adds information and context for Gordon's secondhand-smoke defense:

 Updates from Tuesday, July 29